cncf/tag-observability/whitepaper.md

 Applications need to be designed and built to include and facilitate mechanisms that make them observable by some entity, e.g., whether this entity is another application or a human without access to the datacenter.
 The effort must be made early, beginning with design, and it often requires extra code or infrastructure automation and instrumentation.
 These cultural and process changes are often challenges or blockers for many organizations.
 On top of that, there are many methods and tools out in the market that suggest different approaches to reach a reasonable level of observability.

-Community research[4] conducted by ClearPath Strategies and Honeycomb.io show that "Three in four teams have yet to begin or are early in their observability journeys" and that "There is momentum behind the shift toward achieving more observable systems".
+Community research conducted by ClearPath Strategies and Honeycomb.io show that "Three in four teams have yet to begin or are early in their observability journeys" and that "There is momentum behind the shift toward achieving more observable systems".
 Once one reaches a satisfactory level of observability, there is no doubt of its benefits, but getting started can feel like a daunting task!
 Cultural changes, different tools, different objectives, different methods.
 So many details that need to be taken into consideration can make this journey quite confusing and painful.
 The purpose of this paper is to provide clarity so that more software and operations teams can gain the benefits of observability in their systems.

 ### Target Audience